Student Schedules, Registration, and Academic Regulations

 Canceling Classes or Altering Course Format/Modality

 Classes are to be held as scheduled.
-Except with the approval of the Dean of the Faculty, no member of the faculty should omit or change the scheduled format/modality of a course or dismiss early.
+Except with the approval of the School Deans and Provost, no member of the faculty should omit or change the scheduled format/modality of a course or dismiss early.

 Catalog Policy for Matriculated Students